Evidence for Disorder Induced Delocalization in Graphite

 Next, we determine the c-axis resistivity $\rho_c$.
-Since $l_c$, the contact to contact distance across the step, is much larger than the step height $h$ (see Fig.\,\ref{device}(a)), we need to subtract the in-plane contributions to the measured resistance $R_c$ to obtain the corrected resistance $R_{corr}$ using
+Since $l_c$, the contact to contact distance across the step, is much larger than the step height $h$ (see Fig.\,\ref{device}(a)), we need to subtract the in-plane contributions to the measured resistance $R_{c}$ to obtain the actual c-axis resistance $\widehat{R_{c}}$ using

-with upper/lower contact to step distance $l_{cl/cu}$ and corresponding plateau widths $w_{l/u}$. $\rho_c$ is then obtained from $\rho_c=R_{corr}A_{u}/h$, where $A_{u}$ is the upper plateau area.
+with upper/lower contact to step distance $l_{cl/cu}$ and corresponding plateau widths $w_{l/u}$. $\rho_c$ is then obtained from $\rho_c=\widehat{R_{c}}A_{u}/h$, where $A_{u}$ is the upper plateau area.
+Depending on the sample geometry, the in-plane correction can be a large fraction of $R_{c}$, see supplementary information for an overview.
 We note that as previously for $\rho_{ab}$, we again overestimate the thickness $d$ for large anisotropy.
+However, here, this tends to effectively cancel the overestimated $\rho_{ab}$, making the extracted $\rho_c$ quite robust.
+In order to test for the validity of the correction of Eq.\,\ref{cax}, we numerically calculate the current distribution for the various contact and sample geometries, taking into account the anisotropy.
+From a simultaneous fit of the two measurements of $R_{ab}$ and $R_{c}$ to the calculated resistances we can extract $\rho_{ab}$, $\rho_c$ and $R_A$ \cite{SOM}.
+As anticipated the simulated $\rho_{ab}$ are lower than the approximated $\rho_{ab}$.
+For both methods the $\rho_c$ values agree well with each other, corroborating our approach.

-However, here, this effectively cancels the overestimated $\rho_{ab}$, making the extracted $\rho_c$ quite robust.
-The correction is often substantial, reducing $\rho_c$ and the anisotropy by a large factor (see Table\,\ref{caxis}).
-The resulting $\rho_{c}$ are displayed in Fig.\,\ref{stepdep} as a function of height (filled symbols), giving very large $\rho_c$ and correspondingly large anisotropy $R_A$ for all nano-graphites, both NG and HOPG.
-Interestingly, a power-law fit (linear fit on the log-log graph, slope $-1\pm0.4$) through all NG nanostep $\rho_c$ data points seems to indicate a trend reducing $\rho_c$ with increasing step height towards the macroscopic $\rho_c$ value in NG samples.
+Figure\,\ref{stepdep} displays the resulting $\rho_{c}$ as a function of height (filled symbols), giving very large $\rho_c$ and correspondingly large anisotropy $R_A$ for all nano-graphites, both NG and HOPG.
+A power-law fit (linear fit on the log-log graph, slope $-1\pm0.4$) through all NG nanostep $\rho_c$ data points seems to indicate a trend of reduction of $\rho_c$ with increasing step height towards the macroscopic $\rho_c$ value in NG samples.
 HOPG nanostep data is excluded from the fit, since HOPG has no apparent size dependence when going from macroscopic to nanostep samples (filled red diamonds).
-However, the wide spread of the data and the resulting error bars on the fit-slope are significant; to make a more definite statement, samples with step heights between $1\,\mathrm{\mu m}$ and $100\,\mathrm{\mu m}$ might give more insight \cite{NoteFab2}.
+In order to make a stronger statement, samples with step heights between $1\,\mathrm{\mu m}$ and $100\,\mathrm{\mu m}$ might give more insight \cite{NoteFab2}.